top of page

 To answer these questions, we decided to go 'unplugged'.

 Let’s have a look at the original sources that actually describe Aldgisl.
-Preferably the sources closest to the time he lived, around 670.
+Preferably the sources closest to the time he lived, around AD 670.
 His date of birth and birth place are unknown, just like his date and place of death.
 Aldgisl is also known as: Aldegisel, Aldegisl, Aldgillis, Aldgils or Eadgils.

 As far as we could find out there are three different sources that mention Aldgisl.
 If we missed one, please let us know!
 We are hikers, not historians after all.